 How Mascarpone Behaves in Cooking

 Mascarpone does not melt the way aged cheeses do.
-For applications that require actual cheese melt, the best melting cheese guide ranks ten alternatives by melt score.
 It softens and incorporates into other ingredients at low heat, but it will break under high heat or aggressive boiling.

 In cold applications like tiramisu, its texture holds structure in the finished dish.
 In warm pasta sauces, it enriches and coats without adding sharpness.